Rida-Darwish/html-portfolio/README.md

 # html-CV
-Creating a portfolio using html 5
+Creating a CV using html 5